aRkideR/debatehub-client-/README.md

 - [ ] DDPG
 - [ ] PPO

 It is written in a modular way to allow for sharing code between different algorithms.
-In specific, each algorithm is represented as a learning agent with a unified
+In specific, each algorithm is represented as a learning agent with a unified interface including the following components:
+- [ ] interact: interac